VeritasVox/Biblical-Apologetics-and-Critical-Theory-A-Scriptural-Framework/README.md

 **6. Stay Public, Not Silent**

 *Method:* Refuse self-censorship.
-Speak boldly, in love, but with boldness.
+Speak in love, but with boldness.
 Don't allow fear of accusation or social pressure to silence truth.

 *Reason:* Silence allows the lie to spread unchallenged.
 The defense of truth requires speech, and we are commanded not to shrink back.